quadram-institute-bioscience/socru/README.md

 optional arguments:
   -h, --help            show this help message and exit --db_dir DB_DIR, -d DB_DIR
-                        Base directory for specices databases, defaults to bundled (default: None) --threads THREADS, -t THREADS
+                        Base directory for species databases, defaults to bundled (default: None) --threads THREADS, -t THREADS
                         No. of threads to use (default: 1)